‘Clear signal’: Thai PM Anutin says Bhumjaithai won most seats in election, open to working with other parties

 “We have to respect the results.”

-Despite this, the party’s prime minister candidate Yodchanan Wongsawat said that he was still encouraged by the support he received.
+Despite this, the party’s prime minister candidate Yodchanan Wongsawat - Thaksin's nephew - said that he was still encouraged by the support he received.

 PEOPLE’S PARTY UNDERWHELMS AFTER 2023 HIGHS